pupil-labs/realtime-python-api/docs/methods/async/streaming/scene-camera.md

     --8<-- "examples/async/stream_video_with_overlayed_gaze.py"
     ```

-## Scene Camera Video with Overlayed Fixations
+## Scene Camera Video with Overlayed Fixations or Other Streams

 <!-- badge:product Neon -->
 <!-- badge:companion +2.9.0 -->
 <!-- badge:version +1.5.0 -->

-You can do this with any streams, including eye events (blinks, or fixations data).
+You can do this with any streams, eye cameras or including eye events (blinks, or fixations data).

 <figure markdown="span">
 ![Scene camera with fixations overlay](../../../assets/scene_fixations.webp){  width=500,loading=lazy }